Friday, October 19, 2012

 Fireball Ministry - FMEP - $1.00

 I thought I recognized the bandname (turns out I did) but I wasn't sure if this was the '70s influenced band I was thinking of, mainstream retro-rock ala The Darkness, or more commercial stoner rock like Fu Manchu or Monster Magnet.
 It's a moot point since I bought it anyway, but I should have just looked at the tracklisting, as seeing "Victim of Changes" would have immediately compelled me to buy it.
-There are three originals here, covers of Alice Cooper and Judas Priest, and three additional bonus Blue Cheer/Misfits/Aerosmith covers taken from tribute albums I've never seen or heard of before.
+There are three originals here, covers of Alice Cooper and Judas Priest, and three additional bonus Blue Cheer/Misfits/Aerosmith covers taken from tribute albums I had never heard of before.
 I found the originals to be disappointing, as they're essentially hard rock with some doomy influence from early Sabbath...Not sufficiently heavy, sufficiently raw/freewheeling (see Nashville Pussy), or sufficiently '70s inspired to really grab me.
 The covers are the most interesting part of the EP--I'd say the best of the bunch is Blue Cheer's "Fortunes," which is the most faithful to the original.
 The Priest cover ("Victim of Changes," as mentioned before) is surprisingly well done and they give it a doomy vibe, but the vocals just don't cut it by the end of the song.
 I don't just mean that infamous final high note either--the vocals are pretty monotonous and there's no attempt to show any additional emotion during the last couple of lines.
 Finally, I want to add that the cover is a quite blatant adaptation of Caspar David Friedrich's Klosterfriedhof im Schnee (can be seen on the covers of Mythic's EP and the Goddified/Goddefied mCD) but it doesn't get a mention anywhere.
 Kinda assholish.

 Legacy of Pain - Legacy of Pain - $1.00